-The Company has adopted a Vigil Mechanism / Whistle Blower Policy to provide a formal mechanism to the Directors and employees to report their concerns about unethical behavior, actual or suspected fraud or violation of the Company's Code of Conduct or Policy.
+To provide a formal mechanism for the Directors and employees to report their concerns about unethical behavior, actual or suspected fraud or violation of the Company's Code of Conduct or Policy the Company has adopted a Vigil Mechanism/Whistler Blower Policy.
 This Policy provides for adequate safeguards against victimization of employees who avail of the mechanism and also provides for direct access to the Chairman of the Audit Committee.
 It is affirmed that no personnel of the Company has been denied access to the Audit Committee.
 This policy is available on the Company's website at www.selanoil.com.